 Keep Allergy and Medical Records Current

-Maintain up-to-date records of every child's allergies, medical conditions, and medication requirements.
-Train all staff on allergy management and emergency procedures.
-Allergy-related claims are common in childcare and thorough documentation is your best defence.
+Maintain current records of every child's allergies, medical conditions, medication requirements, and medical action plans.
+Train all educators and staff on allergy and anaphylaxis management and emergency response procedures.
+Allergy-related claims are common in childcare, and meticulous documentation is your primary defence.

 6

-Use your ERO review cycle as a prompt to review your insurance cover.
-Changes in enrolment numbers, staff, activities, or premises should all be reflected in your insurance.
-Ensure your cover meets the standards expected by the Department of Education for licensed services.
+Use your ACECQA quality assessment and rating cycle as a prompt to review your insurance programme.
+Changes in enrolment numbers, staffing, activities, or premises should all be reflected in your cover.
+Ensure your insurance meets the expectations of the National Quality Standard for governance and risk management.

 7

-Childcare centres hold highly sensitive data about children and families - names, addresses, medical details, custody arrangements, and financial information.
+Childcare centres store highly sensitive data about children and families - names, addresses, medical histories, immunisation records, custody arrangements, and financial details.
 A data breach could have serious consequences.
-Cyber liability cover provides for notification costs, legal fees, and remediation.
+Cyber liability cover addresses notification costs, legal fees, and remediation expenses.

 Frequently Asked Questions